 (19) Feeling Alone, Uncomfortable and Isolated

-It’s easy to feel sorry for yourself when you’re the only one that eats gluten free.
-It can feel lonely when you’re the only one looking for a special accommodation and everyone else is already moving on to dessert.
+It’s easy to feel sorry for yourself when you’re the only one that eats gluten-free.
+It can feel lonely and isolating, especially if you’re the only one who needs a “special” meal.

-When well-meaning friends tell me they eat gluten free too, I of course think they’re serious about it.
-I even go out of my way to bring them gluten-free goodies and support them however I can.
+When well-meaning friends tell me they eat gluten-free, too, we think they’re serious about it.
+We even go out of our way to bring them gluten-free goodies and support them however possible.

-But then I get so confused when I see them eating a bite of gluten, or talking about how they still eat gluten from time to time.
+But then we get so confused when we see them eating gluten or talking about how they still eat gluten occasionally.

-Obviously they can do whatever they want… but what they don’t realize is that their wishy-washy actions affect me.
-They are making me look like a fool.
-I hear things like this all the time: “My friend Heather eats a little gluten from time to time and is okay.
+We hear things like, “My friend Heather eats a little gluten from time to time and is okay.
 How come you’re not?”

 (21) Ill-Informed Doctors and Advice

-My whole life I thought my doctor knew everything… but I now realize I have been sorely mistaken.
-Doctors do not know everything, especially when it comes to celiac disease, gluten sensitivities and nutrition.
-In fact, doctors have received very little nutrition training.
+Doctors have received very little nutrition training.
 The bulk of their training is in pharmaceuticals.
-There is so much about gluten-free living that doctors know little to nothing about.
+There is so much about gluten-free living that doctors know little about.

-One doctor made my blood boil.
-He told my friend that eating strictly gluten free would give her diabetes (gulp!).
+One doctor told my friend that eating gluten-free would give her diabetes (gulp!).
 This is not true – and actually – quite the opposite is a more likely scenario.

 Another doctor tried to scare me by sharing this awful, inaccurate study that tried to prove eating gluten-free would result in heart disease.
 It doesn’t.